ObayM/flow-typing/Journal.md

 okay now i'll be working on converting all of this js to ts and i'll try to move and organize things as i think it's pretty bad here

+i think i got a cool feature which is saving the text to local storage , also i need to setup supabase too so i can save to it the config for like write or die and the other defaults i think that would be perfect

+okay here i will write the db schema for supabase so i need a config table which it's job to manage all of the constants like localstorage key but why i will need to change this i think i'll keep it out

+anyway we will need to save
+- time before deleting the text in the WriteOrDie mode
+- time for the writeordie mode itself like how long

+so okay that won't be a column it would be just config_id, config_key, config_value

+create table configs (
+  config_id uuid primary key default gen_random_uuid(),
+  config_key text unique not null, config_value jsonb not null, created_at timestamptz default now(), updated_at timestamptz default now()
+);